Augmented Index and Quantum Streaming Algorithms for DYCK(2): Key Technical Tools

 \subsection{Quantum Cut-and-Paste Lemma}

 The direct quantum analogue to the Cut-and-Paste Lemma~\cite{Bar-YossefJKS04} from classical communication complexity does not hold.
 We can nevertheless obtain the following weaker property, linking the states in a two-party protocol corresponding to any four possible pairs of inputs in a two-by-two rectangle.
-The result says that if the states corresponding to two inputs~$x,x'$ to Alice and a fixed input~$y$ to Bob are close up to a local unitary operation on Alice's side, and the states for two inputs~$y,y'$ to Bob and a fixed input~$x$ to Alice are close up to a local unitary operation on Bob's side, then, up to local unitary operations on Alice's and Bob's sides, the states for all pairs $(x^{\prime \prime}, y^{\prime \prime})$ of inputs in the rectangle $\{x, x^\prime \} \times \{y, y^\prime \}$ are close.
-The lemma is a variant of the hybrid argument developed in Refs.~\cite{JainRS03b, JainN14}.
-A similar, albeit slightly weaker statement may be inferred from the said hybrid argument.
+The result implies that if the states corresponding to two inputs~$x,x'$ to Alice and a fixed input~$y$ to Bob are close up to a local unitary operation on Alice's side, and the states for two inputs~$y,y'$ to Bob and a fixed input~$x$ to Alice are close up to a local unitary operation on Bob's side, then, up to local unitary operations on Alice's and Bob's sides, the states for all pairs $(x^{\prime \prime}, y^{\prime \prime})$ of inputs in the rectangle $\{x, x^\prime \} \times \{y, y^\prime \}$ are close.
+The lemma is a variant of the hybrid argument developed in Refs.~\cite{JainRS03b, JainN14}, and is proven along the same lines.
+A similar, albeit slightly weaker statement may be derived from the corresponding lemmas in these articles.
+For example, Lemma~IV.10 from Ref.~\cite{JainN14}, when adapted to the setting described above and combined with a triangle inequality, implies bounds similar to those in Eqs.~(\ref{eq:indodd}) and~(\ref{eq:indeven}) below.
+However, in the notation of the lemma below, the bounds so derived are both larger by the additive term~$2 h_{i-1}$. \begin{lemma}[Quantum Cut-and-Paste] Given any safe quantum protocol $\Pi$ with classical inputs, consider distinct inputs $x, x^\prime$ for Alice, and~$y, y^\prime$ for Bob.
+Let $\ket{\rho_0}^{A_0 B_0}$ be the shared initial state of Alice and Bob for any pair of inputs $(x^{\prime \prime}, y^{\prime \prime}) \in \{x, x^\prime \} \times \{y, y^\prime \}$.
+(The state~$\rho_0$ may depend on the set $\{x, x^\prime\} \times \{y, y^\prime\}$.)
+Let $\ket{\rho_{i, x^{\prime \prime} y^{\prime \prime}}}^{A_i B_i C_i}$ be the state of registers $A_i B_i C_i$ after the~$i$th message is sent, when the input is~$(x^{\prime \prime}, y^{\prime \prime})$.
+For odd $i$, let